 You can, and in some cases, our veterinarians prefer to have you call us, particularly if you have a hectic schedule and are often unavailable by phone.
 However, if you call us for an unscheduled update and your veterinarian is busy, our phone service may need to take a message and ask him or her to return your call later in the day.
 While the phone service may be able to provide basic information regarding the status of your pet they cannot provide detailed information or help you with medical decisions.

 While we are happy to talk to more than one family member, particularly when the family is making difficult care decisions, our preference is for you to identify a single family member to be the <q>point person</q>.
 This allows our veterinarians to communicate with clients thoroughly but efficiently, allowing them more time to care for each of their patients.

 When your pet is admitted to the hospital, you will be asked to leave each of your numbers, which we will enter in your pet's electronic medical record.
 You can tell us which number is best to use at each time of day.
 Having a good knowledge of the best way to reach you makes good communication easier for us and we appreciate having that information.

 Yes.
 Your veterinarian will receive a written summary of your pet's care within two days of your pet's discharge from the hospital.
 This summary will provide detail about results of tests, treatment provided and the future needs of your pet.
-If we feel that a conversation with your veterinarian will improve the continuity of your pet's care, your FHSA veterinarian may also decide to call your veterinarian on or after the day of discharge.
+If we feel that a conversation with your veterinarian will improve the continuity of your pet's care, your Foster Hospital for Small Animals veterinarian may also decide to call your veterinarian on or after the day of discharge.